THE SUNDERLAND SITE - PAGE 050

 1 Flower of Ugie

-A 3 masted barque.
+A 3 masted barque, which was completed in Jul.
+1838.
+The vessel is Lloyd's Register ('LR') listed from 1839/40 thru 1852/53.
 Per 1 ('The Archaeology and History of the Flower of Ugie ...', the title is long!, published 2011), 2 (MWTMA site, extensive data).
 102 ft.
 6 in. long, of African & English oak, American elm & white pine.
 Built for J. Bruce & Company of Peterhead, Aberdeenshire, Scotland.
 I am advised that the river Ugie enters the North Sea at Peterhead, hence I presume the vessel's name.
 I should mention early in this listing that on Dec.
 27, 1852, the vessel ran aground & was wrecked on Horse Tail Sands in the eastern Solent, about 5 miles E. of Portsmouth.
 From 2004 thru 2011, the wreck site was excavated by marine archaeologists of 'The Hampshire and Wight Trust for Maritime Archaeology' ('MWTMA').
 The wreck was identified via historical records & artifacts, & in 2011, a 112 page amazingly detailed monograph, edited by Dr. Julian Whitewright and Julie Satchell, was published by MWTMA.
 It is this monograph that, thanks to Dr. Whitewright, is the source of the data which I include in this brief listing.
-The vessel's maiden voyage was from Sunderland to Madras & Calcutta, India, under the command of Captain Annand, who was her master for about 7 years.
+The vessel's maiden voyage was from Sunderland to Madras & Calcutta, India, under the command of Captain Annand, who was her master for about 7 years (LR records him as the vessel's captain thru 1846/47 for service from Liverpool to Calcutta (now Kalkata), India, thru 1843/44 & from Liverpool to Mauritius thereafter.
 The vessel returned, possibly via Penang, with a varied cargo which included saltpetre (saltpeter), rice, indigo, horn-tips & hemp.
 The vessel continued to trade into & in the Indian Ocean, to South Asia & even to China.
 It would seem that she may have carried indentured labour from Madras, India, to Mauritius.
 In 1846, Watson, of Sunderland, became the vessel's owners & Stabb became her captain.
 The vessel then traded from Liverpool into the Mediterranean & Black Seas, via New York to Quebec, Canada, & into the Baltic.
+LRs indicate that the vessel served Odessa (Ukraine, Black Sea) in 1846/47 & 1847/48, served from Gloucester to Quebec, Canada, from 1848/49 thru 1850/51 & from Sunderland to Aden, thereafter.
 On Nov.
 20, 1849, returning from Kronstadt/St. Petersburg, the vessel ran aground at the entrance to Drogden, in the waters between Denmark & Sweden.
 It clearly was successfully re-floated & any damages suffered were later repaired.
 The vessel sailed to & from Quebec, to Ceylon & then Quebec & returned to Sunderland in late Oct.
 1852.
-From 1851, B. Mather was her captain.
+From 1851, B. Mather served as her captain.
 On Dec.
 7, 1852, the vessel left Sunderland for Cartagena, Spain, on what proved to be her final voyage - with a cargo of coal.
 They passed Deal, Kent, & headed westwards down the English Channel.
 On the night of Dec.
 26, 1852, the ship had the misfortune to run into a major storm, described as 'a perfect hurricane', which caused the loss of many ships & many lives along the south coast of England.
 Soon after midnight, off Portland, the vessel was 'thrown on its beam ends' i.e. knocked flat sideways, by the ferocity of the storm.
 They fired guns as a distress signal.
 To return the ship to an upright position, the crew cut away the main & mizzen masts leaving only the foremast.
 With that they ran before the wind seeking protection in the lee of the Isle of Wight.
 There the vessel was driven hard onto the Horse Tail Sands.
 Despite all possible efforts, including cutting away the remaining mast, the ship could not be saved.
 The crew abandoned ship, were rescued by a pilot boat & safely landed at Portsmouth.
 Within 12 hours all trace of the vessel was gone - it had totally disintegrated.
 The wreck was rediscovered in 2003 by a fisherman whose nets snagged the remains.
 The wreck location?
 The exact location is not published to protect the integrity of the site & wreck.
 But it is roughly at 50.43.XXN/1.1.XXW.
 Can you add anything? #1908

 A 3 masted barque.
 Per 1 (extensive account of the 1886 wreck, ex 2), 3 (vessel & wreck data), 4 (wreck enquiry results), 5 & 6 (other contemporary reports, incl. crew names, but there are many more reports available).
 159.0 ft. long, signal letters RBNL, launched in Sep.
 1877.
 The very last wooden ship built by 'Crown'.
 The vessel is not Miramar listed.
 South Milton?
 A small village in Devon, close to both Salcombe & Kingsbridge.
 The webmaster has a number of editions of Lloyd's Register available to him from 'Google' books, see left.
 The vessel was built for B. Balkwill & Co. of Salcombe, Devon, U.K., who remained the vessel's recorded owners thru the 1885/86 register, in which the vessel is reported as being 'lost'.
 In 1886, & likely from 1877, the vessel was owned via a 20 share partnership.
 I presume that B. Balkwill was the major shareholder & the ship's managing owner.
 A 'Balkwill fleet (was) largely engaged in trade with ports in Iberia, the Mediterranean, Azores, West Indies, etc.' However, this vessel clearly spent much of its life in Australian waters.
 W. Friend, who was the vessel's first master, died aboard the ship.
 On Mar.
 7, 1886, South Milton left Port Louis, Mauritius, for Melbourne, Victoria, Australia, with Captain H. (Henry) Trinnick in command & 17 aboard all told including the Captain's 12 year old son.
 She carried 800 (or 840) tons of sugar, valued at £20,000 (or £22,000).
 In the early hours of Apl.
 12, 1886, the vessel, under full sail, approached Barwon Heads, near Port Phillip Heads, on the approaches to Melbourne.
 At 4 a.m., under smooth but hazy conditions, the vessel struck Charlemont Reef (or better Limeburner's Reef) - indeed she struck it twice.
 The vessel's bottom boards were smashed in, the ship filled with water & settled by the bow.
 Fortunately she swung off the reef into calmer water, so the crew were able to take to two ship's boats.
 They were picked up by Rip, a pilot schooner, & landed at Queenscliff.
 It would seem that Rip had been approaching South Milton, to place a pilot aboard her.
 Tugs Avon & Albatross were sent to render assistance but there was nothing for them to do - the ship had broken up & had disappeared under the surface, in 9 fathoms of water, just 20 (or maybe 30) minutes after she had struck the reef.
 No lives were lost.
 However the Captain's Newfoundland dog (need image!) did lose its life when air compressed within the ship caused the quarter deck to explode.
 A State of Victoria Steam Navigation Board Inquiry was held into the wreck.
 Captain Trinnick was found guilty of careless navigation, & his Board of Trade master's certificate was suspended for 3 months.
 Apparently the lookout man, John H. Trinnick, a carpenter, & the Captain's nephew, had seen land 10 minutes before she struck & told nobody.
 Had he spoken, the wreck likely would never have happened.
 You can read the reasons for the Board's decision at 4.
 The wreck & its cargo was sold at auction on Apl.
 15, 1886 - the wreck sold for £12 while the cargo sold for 11 shillings.
 I have read that what is left of the wreck is still there today, at 38.30.2167S/ 144.48.433E.
 Is it possible that you can provide more?
 An image?